ksrhhh/de-brief/README.md

 # Debate Briefing Pipeline

-Automated daily + weekly BP/Parli debate briefings, emailed to you and archived in this repo.
+Automated daily + weekly BP debate briefings, emailed to you and archived in this repo.

 ## How it works